Joint 21-cm and CMB Forecasts for Constraining Self-Interacting Massive Neutrinos: Running forecasts

 \section{Running forecasts}

 To simulate the 21-cm signal during both the dark ages and cosmic dawn, we use \texttt{21cmFirstCLASS}.
-The simulation allows us to account for different initial cosmologies, for the effects of the baryon-dark matter relative velocity (suppression of the matter power spectrum and of the minimum halo mass required to form stars~\cite{Tseliakhovich:2010bj,Naoz:2011if, Stacy:2010gg,Bovy:2012af,Schmidt:2016coo,Ali-Haimoud:2013hpa,Mu_oz_2019}), for the scale-dependent growth factor and for the evolution of baryon- and dark-matter perturbations.
+The simulation allows us to account for different initial cosmologies, for the effects of the baryon-dark matter relative velocity (suppression of the matter power spectrum and of the minimum halo mass required to form stars~\cite{Tseliakhovich:2010bj,Naoz:2011if, Stacy:2010gg,Bovy:2012af,Schmidt:2016coo,Ali-Haimoud:2013hpa,Mu_oz_2019}; mode coupling during the dark ages instead is not included at this stage), for the scale-dependent growth factor and for the evolution of baryon- and dark-matter perturbations.

 We choose a box size of $L = 600\,{\rm Mpc}$ and a resolution $N_{\rm cell} = 256$, which provides a $k$-space resolution between $k_{\rm min}=2\pi/L_{\rm box}\simeq 0.01\,{\rm Mpc}^{-1}$ and $k_{\rm max}=2\pi N_{\rm cell}/L_{\rm box}\simeq 2.5 \,{\rm Mpc}^{-1}$.
 This setup allows us to simulate the signal in the sensitivity band with sample variance smaller than the detector noise (see Sec.~\ref{sec:forecast_detector}).